sebastopolys/GinsengHtml/README.md

 ### Installation

-- Run the following command on a terminal.
+- Install with composer using the following command on a terminal.

 ``composer require sebastopolys/ginsenghtml``